ShinobuAmasaki/forgex/README.md

 end block
 ```

+Note that the `.in.` and `.match.` operators return false for invalid pattern inputs.

 The `regex` is a subroutine that returns the substring of a string that matches a pattern as its arguments.

 ```fortran